HYEDO-KIM/VescUart/README.md

 }
 ```

-You can now safely use the functions and change the values of the class.
+You can now safely use the functions and change the values.

 Getting VESC telemetry is easy: